minimusic/DataSubscription/README.md

 This means we will be publishing an array of `DataModel` objects/values.
 In many casses you may need to create a wrapper type to manage the data structure (e.g. if you want to publish two different `String` arrays, you would wrap them in unique types, like `SongNames` and `AlbumNames`, so they can be uniquely published).

-When data is fetched, update the Publisher state:
+When data is fetched, update the Publisher state using convenience functions:
 ```swift
 publisher.startLoading()
 DataEndpoint.getShipment() { (response) in